Start a Men Underwears Trading Business in Dubai

 The UAE retail market for clothing and footwear is valued in the billions of dirhams, with men's innerwear representing a consistent and growing sub-segment.
 A large expatriate workforce, a young population, and high consumer spending per capita all support strong domestic demand.
 Free zone structures add further appeal by offering full foreign ownership, zero personal income tax, and simplified import and export procedures.

-Activity Code and Licence Overview
+Activity Code and License Overview

 The specific activity for this business is classified under Activity Code 4771.85 - Men Underwears Trading.
-This falls under the broader Trading category and is issued as a Trading Licence at Dubai South Business Hub Free Zone.
+This falls under the broader Trading category and is issued as a Trading License at Dubai South Business Hub Free Zone.

-Who Is This Licence Suited To?
+Who Is This License Suited To?

 International garment wholesalers seeking a UAE distribution base